Diversity is the lifeblood of our law school. It isn’t an option; it’s an on-going commitment that comes from our core values.

 TJSL has sponsored in 2006, 2008 and will again sponsor in 2011 the pre-law school national diversity program-- Council on Legal Educational Opportunity (CLEO) Summer Institute.
 CLEO is an American Bar Association-affiliated organization that supports diversity in legal education,

-TJSL sponsors an annual Women in the Law Conference.
+TJSL sponsors an annual Women and the Law Conference.

 TJSL has been a leader in sponsoring diversity related scholarly conferences including Women of Color and Intersectionality: Understanding and Addressing Challenges, diversity related issues in Obama's Educational Reform Agenda, The Case for Reparations, Women & Domestic Violence and a myriad of local programming.